celestiaorg/celestia-node/docs/adr/adr-014-bootstrap-from-previous-peers.md

         // done is used to gracefully stop the peerTracker.
 ```

+(_Code Snippet 1.a: Example of required changes to: go-header/p2p/peer_tracker.go_)

-`OnUpdatedPeers` will be called whenever `peerTracker` updates its internal list of peers on its `gc` routine, which updates every 30 minutes (_value is configurable_):
+as explained above, `OnUpdatedPeers` will be called whenever `peerTracker` updates its internal list of peers on its `gc` routine, which updates every 30 minutes (_value is configurable_):

 ```diff
 func (p *peerTracker) gc() {